 Soft, inexpensive, and offered in a ton of sizes and colors, the Steens Mountain is a very popular budget fleece.
-First and foremost, this is a very simple jacket: the fabric is basic and you don’t get any features to speak of.
-But it provides decent warmth and styling and a hefty portion of coziness, especially for the price of only $40 (prices do vary on retailers like Amazon depending on the color).
+First and foremost, this is a very simple jacket: The fabric is basic and you don’t get any features to speak of.
+But it provides decent warmth and styling and a hefty portion of coziness, especially for the price (you can often find the Steens Mountain on sale for $45 or less).

 It’s a good idea to set reasonable expectations for a fleece in this price range.
 For its weight and bulk, the Steens Mountain does very little to trap warmth or keep out wind, nor is it super breathable.
 It’s also not trim-fitting and layers poorly under a hardshell.
 To put it simply, the Steens Mountain won’t be your workhorse for any kind of serious outdoor use.
 But if you’re looking for an inexpensive layering piece to wear around town, Columbia’s bottom-shelf offering should get the job done.

 See the Men's Columbia Steens Mountain See the Women's Columbia Benton Springs

 |Patagonia R1 Air Full-Zip Hoody||$179||Performance||12.9 oz.||Lightweight||2 hand, 1 chest|

 |Patagonia R1 TechFace Hoody||$189||Performance||13.8 oz.||Lightweight||2 hand, 1 chest|

 |The North Face Denali||$180||Casual||1 lb.
 0.9 oz.||Heavyweight||2 hand, 2 chest|